Object-Oriented Programming with Java

 - Integrated Development Environment (IDE):

-- Visual Studio Code — Lightweight editor with Java support via extensions (e.g., Java Extension Pack).
+- Visual Studio Code — Lightweight editor with Java support via extensions.
+Tutorial: Getting Started with Java in VS Code.

 References